Jagdschloss Grunewald: Hunting passion and Anna Sydow (16th century)

-Joachim II was a passionate hunter who often used his hunting lodges.
-For his passion for hunting he received several rebukes from his Landstände, which accused him of "always lying in the wood and waiting for the hunter", however, spending little time on government business.
+Joachim II was a frequent hunter who often used his hunting lodges.
+For his pastime he received several rebukes from his Landstände, which accused him of "always lying in the wood and waiting for the hunter", however, spending little time on government business.
 But it was not only the sovereigns who sought diversion in hunting.
 For the entire court society the hunting events were above all pleasure and pastime.
 Splendid festivities made them a social event.
 Hunting lodges were built in the princely territories to accommodate the guests.

 The hunting lodge Grunewald was in the time of Joachim II not only a place of stay at hunting events lasting several days, but also two decades a permanent residence of his mistress Anna Sydow, popularly known as the beautiful foundrywoman and wife of the head of the electoral foundry in Grimnitz.
 After her death she was surrounded by the following story, which in popular belief made her the haunted figure of Grunewald Castle.

 In order to escape the monotony of court life, the second wife of the Elector - Hedwig, daughter of the Polish King Sigismund I - and her entourage took part in the hunting pleasures.
 During a stay in Grimnitz in 1551, the rotten floor under the electoral couple broke away.
 Joachim II got stuck between the beams and did not injure himself.
 The elector, however, plunged into the depths, broke her thigh and impaled herself on the hanging antlers in the room below.
 After that she could only walk on crutches.
 He took the physical condition of his wife, which was no longer presentable for Joachim II, as an opportunity to get in touch with Anna Sydow.
 With her he now showed himself in public and often spent many days in the Grunewald hunting lodge in her company and with her child.
 After Joachim's death in 1571, Anna Sydow came to Spandau Fortress by order of his son Elector Johann Georg, where she died in 1575.
 However, the superstition that the unfortunate woman had been walled in alive in the wall of the small spiral staircase in the western corner wing and had been haunting the castle since midnight became firmly established among the people.